 Have you visited Leiden?
 Studied in Leiden?
 What did you think?
 Let us know in the comments below!

-Editor’s Note: this article was originally published September 13 2018, but we gave it a little update and polished it for your pleasure on January 7, 2020.
+Editor’s Note: this article was originally published September 2018, and was fully updated in December 2020 for your reading pleasure.